qubist/typeO/sick-links.md

 * Bright-screen simple no-distractions typing app that looks relevant.
 We should try the demo: https://ia.net/writer
   * Similar thing: https://flow.rest/
 * Vim on rM2: https://www.reddit.com/r/RemarkableTablet/comments/kcpeaf/vim_on_rm2_thanks_a_ton_to_udobum_for_the_hard/
+* Video about eyesight in children: https://www.youtube.com/watch?v=vbCobKbLJls
+  * It's not screens that make eyesight bad, it's lack of natural light, e-paper still helps w this!!
+Bc of outside computing